-Based at the University of Nebraska-Lincoln, the Nebraska MEP provides education and technical assistance to manufacturing businesses across the state.
-The Nebraska MEP works one-on-one with small- and medium-sized manufacturers to help them remain competitive and in the process increase sales, grow profits, as well as create and retain jobs.
+Based at the University of Nebraska-Lincoln, Nebraska MEP provides education and technical assistance to manufacturing businesses across the state.
+Nebraska MEP works one-on-one with small- and medium-sized manufacturers to help them remain competitive and in the process increase sales, grow profits, and create and retain jobs.

-The Nebraska MEP has a network of business advisors, technical experts and trainers within the University of Nebraska, the Nebraska Community College System, and outside consultants to assemble a skilled team capable of meeting your individual needs.
+Nebraska MEP has a network of business advisers, technical experts and trainers within the University of Nebraska, the Nebraska Community College System, and outside consultants to assemble a skilled team capable of meeting your individual needs.

 Where can I get information about training and workshop offerings?

-While the Nebraska MEP’s programs and services receive some state and/or federal funding support, additional revenue is necessary to cover all Nebraska MEP costs.
-Mostly, this is due to a requirement of the largest Nebraska MEP sponsor, the NIST Hollings’ Manufacturing Extension Partnership, which calls for a funding plan of one state dollar, matching one federal dollar, matching one client dollar.
+While Nebraska MEP’s programs and services receive some state and/or federal funding support, additional revenue is necessary to cover all Nebraska MEP costs.
+Mostly, this is due to a requirement of the largest Nebraska MEP sponsor, the NIST Hollings’ Manufacturing Extension Partnership, which requires a 1:1 match for each federal dollar of investment.
 Fees for Nebraska MEP programs and services would likely be greater than they are if not for state and/or federal support.
 Our fees are set to provide you with a reasonable return on your investment.

 Can you sign our confidentiality statement?